liam-nguyen/note/wiki/docs/OS/操作系统概念/13 File System Interface.md

 A common technique for implementing file types is to include the type as part of the file name.

-* The name is split into two parts—a *name* and an *extension*, usually separated by a period.
+* The name is split into two parts—a *name* and an *extension*, usually separated by a period;
-* The system uses the extension to indicate the type of the file and the type of operations that can be done on that file
+* The system uses the extension to indicate the type of the file and the type of operations that can be done on that file;
 * The UNIX system uses a **magic number**([Wikipedia](https://en.wikipedia.org/wiki/Magic_number_(programming)), 魔数) stored at the beginning of some binary files to indicate the type of data in the file (for example, the format of an image file).
 Not all files have magic numbers.

 #### File Structure